 There are actually 4 sections for people with special needs -- not only wheelchairs.
 Ample special needs seating is available down in front to the right and left of the center seating areas and in four smaller sections integrated throughout the center section.
 These sections are clearly marked by signage, green partitions and blue paint.
-Patrons requiring assistance due to a disability are encouraged to contact Margaret Davis
+We no longer require reservations for our handicap seating, but patrons requiring assistance due to a disability are welcome to contact Margaret Davis

 Disability services include *Sign Language Interpretation, Accessible Parking and Barrier-free access to seating, box office and parking areas.
 We often offer the following as well: Audio Description, Large Print and Braille programs.

 What's all this talk about rain stubs?